jazzband/django-two-factor-auth/README.rst

 password framework django-otp_ and Django's built-in authentication framework ``django.contrib.auth`` for providing the easiest integration into most Django projects.
-Inspired by the user experience of Google's Two-Step Authentication, allowing users to authenticate through call, text messages (SMS) or by using a token generator app like Google Authenticator.
+Inspired by the user experience of Google's Two-Step Authentication, allowing users to authenticate through call, text messages (SMS), by using a token generator app like Google Authenticator or a YubiKey_ hardware token generator (optional).

 I would love to hear your feedback on this package.
 If you run into problems, please file an issue on GitHub, or contribute to the project by